GRACE BRIEFLY

 Unfortunately, traditional dance technique, and in fact most fitness modalities, stress the joints, increasing tension, compression, overuse and duress.
 In and of itself, that is not a problem.
 It’s to be expected that we as dancers use our bodies strongly.
 The problem is that there is often little time set aside for rest, release and reversal of the stress engendered.
 Over time the stress becomes chronic, ultimately leading to serious issues later.

 GRACE technique does the opposite: It expands the joints.
 It increases the space in the joints instead of compressing them.
-This in turn decreases inflammation and improves joint health.
+This in turn increases circulation and nervous system response through the joint, resulting in a decrease inflammation in the surrounding tissues, improving overall joint health.

 - GRACE supplements what you already do.
 It does not replace it.